oxarbitrage/worker-proposals/elasticsearch-plugin.md

 Remember ES already have all the needed info in the `op` text field of the `operation_history` object.
 Client can get all the ops of an account, loop throw them and convert the `op` string into json being able to filter by the asset or any other field needed.
 There is no need to index everything but it is possible.

+## The future

+Plugin aims to be included and be part bitshares-core project as a cheaper ram full node alternative to `account_history_plugin` while obtaining the benefits in quering the huge amounts of data present in the blockchain in a new way.

+Plugin should be improved in speed and performance by the dev community and active workers, some basic maintence will be needed if a new operation cames in(we need to add it to the visitor).
+Interested third parties can improve it for their own needs but i think Bitshares should do the basic maintence of this.